donejs/donejs/tutorials/getstarted/creating.md

 ### The Recipe Fixture

 [can.fixture Fixtures] intercept Ajax requests and simulate the response.
-They are a great tool that enables you to start work on the front end without a ready server.
+They enable you to start work on the front end without a ready server.

 Open `cookbook/models/fixtures/fixtures.js` and you will this: